edmeehan/edmeehan-dev-astro/src/content/blog/5-reasons-to-use-gatsby.md

 ---
-_schema: page
+_schema: post
-title: Testing Post
+title: 5 Reasons To Use Gasby
 hidden: false
 seo:
   no_index: false